r-caamano/ebpf-tproxy-splicer/README.md

 running on.
 For those interested in additional background on the project please visit: https://openziti.io/using-ebpf-tc-to-securely-mangle-packets-in-the-kernel-and-pass-them-to-my-secure-networking-application.

-Note: While this program was written with OpenZiti edge-routers in mind it can be used to redirect incoming udp/tcp traffic to any application with a listening socket bound to the loopback IP.
+**Note**: While this program was written with OpenZiti edge-routers in mind it can be used to redirect incoming udp/tcp traffic to any application with a listening socket bound to the loopback IP.
 If you are testing without OpenZiti the Destination IP or Subnet must be bound to an existing interface on the system in order to intercept traffic.
 For external interface IP(s) this is taken care of.
 If you want to intercept another IP that falls into the same range as